-Here’s a cheerful little Moroccan-inspired Citrus Salad with dates, pistachios, arugula, mint, and toasted coconut, dressed in a flavorful Citrus Shallot Vinaigrette.
+Here’s a cheerful Moroccan-inspired Citrus Salad with dates, pistachios, arugula, mint, and toasted coconut, dressed in a flavorful Citrus Shallot Vinaigrette.
 Full of immunity-boosting vitamin C, it is like sunshine on a plate.
 Vegan and delicious.

 This Moroccan-inspired Citrus Salad with dates, arugula, mint, pistachios, and toasted coconut is dressed in the most flavorful Citrus Shallot Vinaigrette.
 It's deliciously juicy and vegan! #citrussalad #orangesalad